sbrukhanda/fragmentviewpager/README.md

 You are ready to go :-)

-Nested FragmentViewPager
+Nested `FragmentViewPager`
 --------

-Although, it's not a good idea to have multiple levels of `ViewPager` inside your views, sometimes theres no other way around it. `FragmentViewPager` supports an infinite amount of levels by following this simple rule:
+Although, it's not a good idea to have multiple levels of `ViewPager` inside your views, sometimes theres no other way around it. `FragmentViewPager` supports an infinite amount of levels (i.e. a `FragmentViewPager` can have one or many nested `FragmentViewPagers` as its pages, while preserving its main functionality) by following this simple rule:

 Call `FragmentViewPager.notifyPagerVisible()` inside `FragmentVisibilityListener.onFragmentVisible()` of your `Fragment` page that hosts the nested `FragmentViewPager`:
 ```java